Bankers step up rate rant ahead of crunch ECB meeting

 Like the 19-country euro zone, Denmark also imposes a charge on banks that stash surplus cash.

-It is a development that has been viewed with increasing alarm across the boardrooms of Europe’s biggest lenders, from Germany’s Commerzbank (CBKG.DE) to Spain’s Santander (SAN.MC).
+It is a development that has been viewed with increasing alarm across the boardrooms of Europe’s biggest lenders, from Germany’s Commerzbank to Spain’s Santander.

 Felix Hufeld, who heads Germany’s banking supervisor, this year said that every basis point cut below the 0.4 percent penalty charge would cost European banks “a few hundred million euros”.